Hadrien David

-Hadrien David (born 26 February 2004) is a French racing driver who currently races in the Le Mans Cup for R-ace GP.
-He was the youngest FIA Formula 4 Champion when he won the French F4 Championship in 2019, at the age of 15.
-He was the 2021 Formula Regional European runner-up and won the 2025 Le Mans Cup alongside Hugo Schwarze.
+Hadrien David (born 26 February 2004) is a French racing driver who currently competes in the FIA World Endurance Championship in the LMGT3 class for Akkodis ASP Team.
+He previously competed in the Le Mans Cup for R-ace GP where he won the 2025 title alongside Hugo Schwarze.
+David was the youngest FIA Formula 4 Champion when he won the French F4 Championship in 2019, at the age of 15.
+He was the 2021 Formula Regional European runner-up.

 Early career

 Karting

-David started karting at the age of 8 on the Karting de Royan track in his hometown.
+David started karting at the age of eight on the Karting de Royan track in his hometown.
 He started in official competition in 2013 in the Mini-kart category and finished third in the Coupe de France, first in the Poitou-Charentes regional championship and second in the Center Region.
 In 2014, he finished fifth in the Coupe de France and the French Championship in the Minime category, David was also best rookie.
 That same year, he entered the 10-153 program of the French Federation of Automobile Sport (FFSA).
 In 2015, he won the French Cup, the Rotax Challenge and finished third in the French Championship in the same category and became a member of the French Karting Team.

 In 2016, David made his international debut and became Belgian Champion in X30 Cadet.
 He again won the Coupe de France and became Champion of France Cadet.
 In two years, he participated in 30 national and international competitions, climbed 28 times on the podium and won 26 victories.
 From 2017, he improved his international presence and finished fourth in the European Championship and third in Genk, German Championship and in the OK-Junior category.
 In 2018, he won the WSK at La Conca in the same category and won a round of the German Championship in Genk in the OK category.